“The curious paradox is that when I accept myself just as I am, then I can change.”

 About Me

-I’m Kylie Meyer (she/her), a licensed clinical social worker, teen therapist, and parent coach based in Pennsylvania.
-I specialize in working with teens navigating complex emotional experiences — including anxiety, depression, trauma responses, and emotional dysregulation — as well as with parents who are doing their best to support them through it.
+I’m Kylie Meyer (she/her), a Licensed Clinical Social Worker, teen therapist, and parent coach based in Pennsylvania.
+I work mostly with teens who experience big emotions, anxiety, depression, and the effects of trauma, and with parents who are doing their best to support them when things feel intense or confusing at home.

-I offer individual therapy for teens and parent coaching for caregivers who are navigating emotional intensity at home.
-While the work may be challenging at times, it’s also deeply practical — and my goal is always to offer tools that make a meaningful difference in everyday life.
+I offer individual therapy for teens and parent coaching for caregivers navigating emotional intensity at home.
+This work can be hard at times, but it is also very practical.
+My goal is always to help therapy translate into real life, with tools and support that make day-to-day moments feel a little steadier and less overwhelming.